lynnlangit/learning-codespaces/README.md

 - Codespaces/Use Java container w/features (testing, debug...) - https://dev.to/lynnlangit/github-codespaces-codetour-features-2me7
 - Codespaces/Configure Codespace with custom VSCode Extension set - https://dev.to/lynnlangit/github-codespaces-extensions-1hdj

+### Info on Customization

+When you create a new codespace, GitHub clones your dotfiles repository to the codespace environment, and looks for one of the following files to set up the environment.

+- install.sh
+- install
+- bootstrap.sh
+- bootstrap
+- setup.sh
+- setup

+If none of these files are found, then any files or folders in dotfiles starting with . are symlinked to the codespace's ~ or $HOME directory.

 ---

 ## Other Codespaces content